-David Mills is Vice Chair of the Johnston Health Foundation.
+David Mills is Chair of the Johnston Health Foundation.
 He received undergraduate and law degrees from Campbell University and began practicing law in 1991 in Smithfield.
 Mr. Mills has served on the boards of the Johnston County Tourism Authority, the Downtown Smithfield Development Corporation, and the Smithfield-Selma Chamber of Commerce, which he chaired in 2007.
 He also chairs the Trustees Committee of Centenary United Methodist Church and is Vice-Chair of its Finance Committee.

 Julia Narron, Vice Chair